trimble-oss/website-modus-bootstrap.trimble.com/content/getting-started/index.md

 When using core Bootstrap components like Modals and Accordions, include [ngx-bootstrap](https://valor-software.com/ngx-bootstrap/) in your application.

-More information about component support of ngx-bootstrap can be found on the [Status page](/status/).

 ## Customize using Sass

 The Sass files will be found in the `/scss` directory.